lsy8117/hpml_know_distillation/README.md

   - LoRA training is handled in the notebook
   - exported checkpoints are referenced in `train/README.md`

-At the midterm stage, training is still notebook-based and has not yet been migrated to a standalone CLI script.

 ### `benchmark/`

 This folder contains the current evaluation workflow.